saschak07/hacker-votes-ui/README.md

 # Voting app for best hackers !!!

-Very light-weight single page voting application, where a normal user can log in and vote from a list of hackers.
+Very light-weight single page voting application, where an user can log in and vote from a list of hackers.

 **This is a demo application, built completely on `MERN` stack, with `react` and `redux` based front-end, `node.js` powered with `express` at the backend and `mongo atlas` as supporting database.**